-Question 1: Asked to give the current rate of inflation, respondents gave a median answer of 8.6%, down from 9.6% in May 2023.
+Question 1: Asked to give the current rate of inflation, respondents gave a median answer of 9.2%, unchanged from November 2022.

-Question 2a: Median expectations of the rate of inflation over the coming year were 3.6%, up from 3.5% in May 2023.
+Question 2a: Median expectations of the rate of inflation over the coming year were 3.9%, down from 4.8% in November 2022.

-Question 2b: Asked about expected inflation in the twelve months after that, respondents gave a median answer of 2.8%, up from 2.6% in May 2023.
+Question 2b: Asked about expected inflation in the twelve months after that, respondents gave a median answer of 3.0%, down from 3.4% in November 2022.

-Question 3: By a margin of 73% to 5%, survey respondents believed that the economy would end up weaker, rather than stronger, if prices started to rise faster, compared to 69% and 6% respectively in May 2023.
+Question 3: By a margin of 70% to 6%, survey respondents believed that the economy would end up weaker, rather than stronger, if prices started to rise faster, the same as November 2022.

-Question 5: 81% of respondents said that interest rates on things such as mortgages, bank loans and savings had risen over the past 12 months, up from 75% in May 2023.
-Meanwhile, 3% of respondents thought that interest rates had fallen over the past 12 months, remaining unchanged from May 2023.
+Question 5: 75% of respondents said that interest rates on things such as mortgages, bank loans and savings had risen over the past 12 months, compared with 78% in November 2022.
+Meanwhile, 4% of respondents thought that interest rates had fallen over the past 12 months, in line with November 2022.

-Question 6: When asked about the future path of interest rates, 63% of respondents expected rates to rise over the next 12 months, up from 57% in May 2023.
-19% said they expected rates to stay about the same over the next twelve months, down from 20% in May 2023.
+Question 6: When asked about the future path of interest rates, 58% of respondents expected rates to rise over the next 12 months, down from 74% in November 2022.
+21% said they expected rates to stay about the same over the next twelve months, up from 11% in November 2022.

-Question 7: Asked what would be ‘best for the economy’ – higher interest rates, lower rates or no change – 13% thought rates should ‘go up’, down from 16% in May 2023.
-40% of respondents thought that interest rates should ‘go down’, compared to 37% in May 2023.
-26% thought interest rates should ‘stay where they are’, up from 25% in May 2023.
+Question 7: Asked what would be ‘best for the economy’ – higher interest rates, lower rates or no change – 16% thought rates should ‘go up’, compared to 20% in November 2022.
+33% of respondents thought that interest rates should ‘go down’, compared to 30% in November 2022.
+27% thought interest rates should ‘stay where they are’, up from 25% in November 2022.

-Question 8: When asked what would be ‘best for you personally’, 25% of respondents said it would be better for them if interest rates were to ‘go up’, down from 26% in May 2023.
-34% of respondents said it would be better for them if interest rates were to ‘go down’, up from 31% in May 2023.
+Question 8: When asked what would be ‘best for you personally’, 27% of respondents said it would be better for them if interest rates were to ‘go up’, in line with 27% in November 2022.
+30% of respondents said it would be better for them if interest rates were to ‘go down’, in line with 30% in November 2022.

 Question 14: Respondents were asked to assess the way the Bank of England is ‘doing its job to set interest rates to control inflation’.
-The net satisfaction balance, the proportion satisfied minus the proportion dissatisfied, was -21%, down from -13% in May 2023.
+The net satisfaction balance, the proportion satisfied minus the proportion dissatisfied, was -4%, up from -12% in November 2022.